-Each site must be visited by the SFSP sponsor's monitor during the first week of operation and reviewed during the first four weeks of operation.
-Experienced sponsor sites may have the monitoring visit for the first week waived by the State Agency.
-(Refer to 7 CFR 225.15(d) and the 2013 Monitor's Guide, Page 3, Monitor Responsibilities.).
+Each site must be visited by the SFSP sponsor's monitor during the first week of operation and reviewed during the first four weeks of operation, unless the USDA grants the State agency a waiver from this requirement.
+(Refer to 7 CFR 225.15(d)).